dymmond/edgy/docs/queries/queries.md

 And that is it.
 Of course there are more filters and operations that you can do with the ORM and we will be covering that in this document but in a nutshell, querying the database is this simple.

+## Selecting the database

+By default the default schema and the default database is used.
+This are the `db_schema` and the `database` attributes of the registry.
+We can use different databases and schemas by using:

+`using(*, schema, database)`

+This method allows us to select a database specified in registry extra via its name or even an arbitary database object.

+For schema it is valid to use a string for a schema, None for the main schema or False to reset to the current default schema.

+It is the merge of the former methods `using` (with a positional argument) and `using_with_db` which are still valid but deprecated and have usability problems.

 ## Load the foreign keys beforehand with select related

 Select related is a functionality that *follows the foreign-key relationships* by selecting any